goodeggs/conjunctive-to-disjunctive/README.md

 :bug: :bug: :bug:

-**NOTE: This bug has been fixed as of MongoDB 3.5.4.** Please don't use this library if you're using recent Mongo, since the resulting code will be unnecessarily confusing.
+**NOTE: This bug was introduced in MongoDB 2.6.0 and has been fixed as of MongoDB 3.5.4.** Please don't use this library if you're using recent Mongo, since the resulting code will be unnecessarily confusing.

 :bug: :bug: :bug: